Upper cluster structure on Kac--Moody Richardson varieties: Introduction

 The cluster structure on $\mathring{\CB}_{e,w}$ has already been established following Williams \cite{Wil13} and Shen-Weng \cite{SW21}.
-The geometric construction of localization and specialization correspond to freezing and deletion in terms of cluster algebras, respectively.
-In order to perform the relevant freezing and deletion, it remains to calculate explicitly the rational function to each coordinate in terms of cluster variables.
+The geometric construction of localization and specialization roughly correspond to freezing and deletion in terms of cluster algebras, respectively.
+In order to perform the relevant freezing and deletion, it remains to calculate explicitly to each coordinate in terms of cluster variables.

 We introduce rational quasi-cluster maps \S\ref{sec:subalg} for this calculation.
 Roughly speaking, rational quasi-cluster maps are rational maps between two (upper) cluster algebras generalizing quasi-equivalence.
 The key feature is that rational quasi-cluster maps preserve Laurent monomials of cluster variables. {\bf Acknowledgment: } HB is supported by MOE grants A-0004586-00-00 and A-0004586-01-00.
 We would like to thank Ian Le and Melissa Sherman-Bennett for explaining relations between the constructions in \cite{CGG+} and \cite{GLSS2}.